-The Authority currently comprises 13 members, 10 of whom were appointed by the Minister for Justice and Equality and 3 of whom were recently appointed by the Minister of State for the Department of Rural and Community Development.
+The Authority currently comprises 12 members, all of whom were appointed by the Minister for Rural and Community Development.

 Máire McMahon is a practising solicitor in a general practice in Tipperary, with a keen interest in family law.
 She holds a BCL from UCC and an LLM in Family Law and Family Policy from the University of East Anglia.
 Máire served as Trustee and National Vice President with Responsibility for Governance with the Society of St Vincent de Paul for a period of 5 years, and during that time completed a Certificate in Charity Trusteeship and Governance from the Law Society of Ireland in conjunction with The Wheel.
 She remains involved at local level with the charity and also sits on the board of a local childrens' services charity in Tipperary.